pstavrin/pstavrin.github.io/_pages/teaching.md

 ## **ACM 11 - Intro to Computational Science**
 ACM 11 (description found <a href="https://www.cms.caltech.edu/academics/courses/acm-11">here</a>) is a wonderful course aimed primarily towards first-year undergrads.
 The purpose of the course is to teach students MATLAB, and provide hands-on experience with some of the most commonly-used computational methods in science and engineering.
 Here are some of my contributions during my two years of serving as a TA for ACM 11:

-* I attended weekly lectures to help students with in-class coding exercises.
+* I attended the weekly lectures to help students with in-class coding exercises.
 Doing this allowed me to aid students with bridging the gap between lecture material and homework material, and it also allowed me to answer any conceptual questions the students had
 * I designed and led introductory "problem-solving with MATLAB" recitations
-* I help weekly office hours and was responsible for grading assignments
+* I held weekly office hours and was responsible for grading assignments